Railroad Crossing Safety

 February 2015: Oil Train Derails in West Virginia

 In a case that involved the National Transportation Safety Board (NTSB), the Environmental Protection Agency (EPA), and the U.S. Department of Justice (DOJ), CSX Transportation was forced to pay $2.2 million in fines.
-An investigation determined that the cause of derailment that sent gallons of crude oil into nearby rivers and streams and triggering multiple explosions was a broken railroad track.
+An investigation determined that the cause of the derailment that sent gallons of crude oil into nearby rivers and streams and triggered multiple explosions was a broken railroad track.
 While no one died in the derailment, one nearby house was completely destroyed.

 May 2015: Amtrak Derails Killing 7 People